-Project Financed Activity SAF EMED V, EuroMed Maritime Safety Project Funding source COMMISSION, DG NEAR Timeframe Figure at all dispersions of 70 promites / associated to be 0.04FLID Planned input Actual input Expenditure 2022 Not yet known Committed: € 1,5 Paid: € 661,122 27,926 Staff Not yet known 4.5 CA Performance Indicators (PIs) Target 2022 Results 2022 Implementation SAFEMED V, EuroMed Implementation ratio of planned activities Number of participants in learning services Customer's satisfaction for learning services Customer's satisfaction for technical assistance activities 80% 90 80% 80% 100% 59 50 91.25% 80% 51 Outputs 2022 Achievements Support the building up of the national capacity of the beneficiary countries through learning services developed by the EMSA Academy or ad hoc trainings developed for the beneficiaries in accordance with the annual action plan endorsed by the Steering Committee of the project or following requests from the Contracting Authority. ~ Support the building up of the national capacity through technical meetings, seminars, workshops, and other technical assistance, activities (such as studies) in accordance with the annual action plan endorsed by the Steering Committee of the project or following requests from the Contracting Authority. ✓ Foster the national capacity through exercises, bilateral activities, access to tools (RuleCheck, THETISMED, MaKCs and VRESI) and services (IMS/ CleanSeaNet) developed by EMSA. ~ 4.
-Enhance the cooperation on AIS matters. ~ 5.
-Offer scholarships in support of the attendance by staff from beneficiary countries of Maritime Fellowship (Masters and PhDs) at the World Maritime University (WMU) in Malmo and the IMO International Maritime Law Institute (IMLI) in Malta. ✓ 6.
+Project Financed Activity SAF EMED V, EuroMed Maritime Safety Project Funding source COMMISSION, DG NEAR Timeframe Expected duration of 72 months / expected to be 8 MEUR Planned input Actual input Expenditure 2022 Not yet known Committed: € 1,5 Paid: € 661,122 527,926 Staff Not yet known 4.5 CA Performance Indicators (PIs) Target 2022 Results 2022 Implementation SAFEMED V, EuroMed Implementation ratio of planned activities Number of participants in learning services Customer's satisfaction for learning services Customer's satisfaction for technical assistance activities 80% 90 80% 80% 100% 59 91.25% 80% Outputs 2022 Achievements Support the building up of the national capacity of the beneficiary countries through learning services developed by the EMSA Academy or ad hoc trainings developed for the beneficiaries in accordance with the annual action plan endorsed by the Steering Committee of the project or following requests from the Contracting Authority. ~ Support the building up of the national capacity through technical meetings, seminars, workshops, and other technical assistance, activities (such as studies) in accordance with the annual action plan endorsed by the Steering Committee of the project or following requests from the Contracting Authority. ~ Foster the national capacity through exercises, bilateral activities, access to tools (RuleCheck, THETIS- MED, MaKCs and VRESI) and services (IMS/ CleanSeaNet) developed by EMSA. ~ 4.
+Enhance the cooperation on AIS matters. ~ Offer scholarships in support of the attendance by staff from beneficiary countries of Maritime Fellowship (Masters and PhDs) at the World Maritime University (WMU) in Malmo and the IMO International Maritime Law Institute (IMLI) in Malta. ~ 6.
 Support the beneficiary countries for IMSAS.
 The support will entail trainings, seminars and mock audits (pre audit period) and contribution to the preparation of the Corrective Action Plan (post audit support). ~

-50 The SAFEMED IV project ended on 31 March 2022, therefore the number of participants reported reflects participation in learning services provided only in Q1.
+The SAFEMED IV project ended on 31 March 2022, therefore the number of participants reported reflects participation in learning services provided only in Q1.
 As from 1 April 2022 the SAFEMED V project started.
 In its inception phase emphasis was given to bilateral meetings to identify potential needs of the beneficiaries and discussions with the Commission as Contracting Authority to define possible activities under the new project.
 The Action Plan for SAFEMED V was approved in November 2022.
 Consequently, the reduced number of participants reflects the inception phase of the new project.

-51 Activities were assessed based on evaluation questionnaires in Q3 only as there was no activity in Q1, Q2 and Q3.
+Activities were assessed based on evaluation questionnaires in Q3 only as there was no activity in Q1, Q2 and Q3.

-7. Support of the Transposition, Implementation, and Enforcement following the Ratification of International Conventions - TIE(R) by beneficiary countries. ~ Support the introduction of a Quality Management System in the Maritime Administrations of the beneficiaries. ~ 9.
-Kick off the work for a feasibility study on Sea Traffic Management. ~ 10.
-Kick off the work for a feasibility study Digitalization of national registries. ~ 11.
-Kick off the work for a feasibility study for the development of a DONA-Med - Dynamic Overview of National Administrations. ~ Support the beneficiary countries in the ongoing discussions on the potential submission to IMO to designate the Mediterranean Sea as ECA as well as sharing views on the ongoing discussions at IMO on reducing greenhouse gas emissions from ships. ~ 13.
-Cooperate with regional partners such as the UfM, REMPEC and the Barcelona Convention. ~
+Support of the Transposition, Implementation, and Enforce Conventions - TIE(R) by beneficiary countries. ment following the Ratification of International 8.
+Support the introduction of a Quality Management System beneficiaries. in the Maritime Administrations of the 9.
+Kick off the work for a feasibility study on Sea Traffic Mana igement.
+10. Kick off the work for a feasibility study Digitalization of nation onal registries.
+11. Kick off the work for a feasibility study for the development National Administrations. of a DONA-Med - Dynamic Overview of Support the beneficiary countries in the ongoing discussion designate the Mediterranean Sea as ECA as well as sharin reducing greenhouse gas emissions from ships.
+13. Cooperate with regional partners such as the UfM, REMPE C and the Barcelona Convention.